vlocityinc/newport-design-system/ui/molecules/communities-search/doc.md

-# Communities Footer
+# Communities Search

-A cool blue footer.
+A search component in communities has an input + search button that converts to search icon based on screen size.